jadenyue/NBA_Surrender_Analysis/README.md

 The action of "surrender" is defined here as the moment a coach withdraws all five of his starters and never brings any of them back.

-The analysis covers 25 seasons of play-by-play data, 2000-01 to 2024-25.
-Every game is counted twice, once from each team's point of view, and each of those is called a **team-game**.
-Only **trailing** team-games are used, meaning ones where the team was behind by at least 6 points with at least a minute left at some point.
-A team that led the game is dropped, because a coach emptying his bench while having a landslide win is a different decision than surrendering.
+Every game is looked at from both teams' points of view, and each of those is called a team-game.
+Only trailing team-games are used, meaning ones where the team was behind by at least 6 points with at least a minute left at some point.
+A team that was never in that position is filtered out, because a coach emptying his bench while being ahead is protecting a result rather than surrendering.

+Most games therefore contribute one team-game, and games where both teams spent time well behind contribute two.
-That leaves **40,325 trailing team-games** across 123 coaches.
+That leaves **40,325 trailing team-games** for the total data.

 ## The scale

-To analyse the differences in coaches' tendency to surrender, we need a common measurement that combines the score and the time left, because being down 15 with 2 minutes left is a completely different situation from being down 15 with 10 minutes left.
+To analyse the differences in coaches' tendency to surrender, we need a common measurement that combines the score and the time left, because for a coach considering surrender, being down 15 with 2 minutes left is a  different situation from being down 15 with 10 minutes left.

 That scale is the **required comeback rate (RCR)**.
 For the trailing team, the severity of a deficit is how many points per minute the team would have to gain on the opponent to tie the game at the buzzer.